platformsh/platformsh-docs/src/configuration/app/web.md

 ## How can I serve a static-only site?

 Although most websites today have some dynamic component, static site generators are a valid way to build a site.
 This documentation is built using a Node.js tool called GitBook, and served by Platform.sh as a static site.
 You can see the [entire repository](https://github.com/platformsh/platformsh-docs) on GitHub.
 The `.platform.app.yaml` file it uses is listed below.
-Note in particular that we explicitly disable the application process (as it's not needed), run our own build process, and then whitelist the files to serve.
+Note in particular the `web.commands.start` directive.
+There needs to be some background process so it's set to the `sleep` shell command, which will simply block forever (or some really long time, as computers don't know about forever) and restart if needed.
+The file also run the GitBook build process, and then whitelists the files to serve.

 {% codesnippet "https://raw.githubusercontent.com/platformsh/platformsh-docs/master/.platform.app.yaml", language="yaml" %}{% endcodesnippet %}